How to launch a business in Tennessee or Alabama

 What price are people are willing to spend on your product or service?
 How many people will be willing to purchase at this price?
 What will be your expenses to deliver the product or service?
 Check out our free helpful financial templates for your business:

 4. Determine a legal structure

 Nonprofit, Sole-Proprietorship, Partnership, Limited Liability Company, C-Corp, S-Corp?
 It may be difficult to decide which legal structure is a best fit for you, but this could have long-term impacts on your business.
-Head over to the IRS website for more information on each and which business structure might be right for you.
+Read our blog post about the 4 most common business structure options, or head over to the IRS website for more detailed information on which business structure might be right for you.

 5. Choose a business name and register with the state and local governments